Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Simulation study on finite-sample consequences of asymptotic collinearity

-Finally, the \emph{Restricted} model is the same as the \emph{Unrestricted} model, but with the additional constraint that $\delta = (0, 0, 2, 2)$, such that the design matrix is full rank in the limit and there is no asymptotic colinearity, as per Theorem \ref{thm:rdpg}.
+Finally, the \emph{Restricted} model is the same as the \emph{Unrestricted} model, but with the additional constraint that $\bm \delta = (0, 0, 2, 2)$, such that the design matrix is full rank in the limit and there is no asymptotic collinearity, as per Theorem~\ref{thm:rdpg}.

-We vary the sample size (i.e., the number of vertices $n$) on a logarithmic scale, considering $n \in \set{100, 163, 264, 430, 698, 1135, 1845, 3000}$, and replicate our experiments $100$ times for each simulation setting.
+In our experiments that follow, we vary the sample size $n$ (i.e., the number of vertices) on a logarithmic scale, considering $n \in \set{100, 163, 264, 430, 698, 1135, 1845, 3000}$, and replicate our experiments $100$ times for each simulation setting.
 In each setting, we estimate the parameters of the linear-in-means model using ordinary least squares \citep{lee2002, trane2023}, two-stage least squares \citep{kelejian1998,lee2003,piras2022}, and a quasi-maximum likelihood estimator \citep{lee2004, nath2023}.

-In Fig. \ref{fig:mse}, we plot the mean squared error of the estimated coefficients.
-All estimators that we consider fail to recover the regression coefficients that correspond to asymptotically colinear columns of the design matrix.
-First, consider the ordinary least squares estimates, and observe that mean squared error decreases for all asymptotically unaliased coefficients (gray), as expected.
-In contrast, mean squared error for asymptotically colinear coefficients (colored) is either increasing or constant as sample size grows.
-This agrees with our theoretical results indicating that ordinary least squares cannot be a consistent estimator for the asymptotically colinear coefficients.
-Note, however, that this holds across all three models considered in the simulation, not just ordinary least squares: the performance of the two-stage least squares and quasi-maximum likelihood estimators is largely similar.
-These simulations suggest that ordinary least squares, two-stage least squares, and quasi-maximum likelihood estimators are inconsistent for regression coefficients under asymptotic colinearity, or that at least that they fail to achieve expected parametric rates.
+Figure~\ref{fig:mse} shows the median squared error of the estimated coefficients as a function of the number of nodes.
+All estimators that we consider fail to recover the regression coefficients that correspond to asymptotically collinear columns of the design matrix.
+Median squared error decreases for all other coefficients (gray), as expected.
+The median squared error for asymptotically collinear coefficients (colored) either increases or remains approximately constant as sample size grows.
+This agrees with our theoretical results indicating that there is no consistent estimator for the asymptotically collinear coefficients.
+These simulations suggest that ordinary least squares, two-stage least squares, and quasi-maximum likelihood estimators are inconsistent for regression coefficients under asymptotic collinearity, or that at least that they fail to achieve expected parametric rates.